Fred Ottman: The Shockmaster (1993–1994)

-After departing from the WWF, Ottman found himself at the center of one of the most infamous moments in wrestling history as The Shockmaster.
-He had signed with World Championship Wrestling (WCW) and was to make his debut in a match alongside the fan favorite team of Sting, Dustin Rhodes and Davey Boy Smith in the upcoming eight-man WarGames match against the heel team composed of Sid Vicious, Big Van Vader, Kane and Kole at Fall Brawl.
+After departing from the WWF, Ottman found himself at the center of one of the most infamous moments in wrestling history.
+As The Shockmaster, he signed with World Championship Wrestling (WCW) and was to make his debut in a match alongside the fan favorite team of Sting, Dustin Rhodes and Davey Boy Smith in the upcoming eight-man WarGames match against the heel team composed of Sid Vicious, Big Van Vader, Kane and Kole at Fall Brawl.

 On "A Flair for the Gold", an interview segment hosted by Ric Flair, in front of a live audience at Clash of the Champions XXIV, Sting and Smith were confronted by Sid and Harlem Heat, demanding to know the identity of their new partner.
 Sting exclaimed, "All I have to say is, our partner is going to shock the world, because he is none other than the Shockmaster!"
 The camera then zoomed in on a section of the set where two torches set off a small pyrotechnics explosion in front of a sheetrock wall.
 With a new costume consisting of a Star Wars Stormtrooper helmet painted purple and covered in silver glitter, a pair of jeans and a large, black, puffy vest, Ottman attempted to make a dramatic entrance by crashing through the wall.